Frequently Asked QuestionsIf you're wondering, chances are someone else has asked the same question.

 Can I submit the same photo in more than one Tournament or Challenge?

-Yes, as long as a photo complies with all rules for each event.
+Yes, as long as as the fish and the photo comply with all rules for each event.
 KBF competitors may fish as many concurrent competitive events as desired and may submit the same photo to every Challenge or Tournament for which it is eligible.
-If a fish is legally caught during competition hours from public-access water considered in-bounds for each of those tournaments, the same photo of that fish may be submitted in every tournament for which it qualifies.
+If a fish is legally caught by the competitor, without assistance as outlined in the Rules Standard, during competition hours from public-access water considered in-bounds for each of those tournaments, the same photo of that fish may be submitted in every tournament for which it qualifies.

 If I don’t have a Smart Phone, how can I submit photos to TourneyX?